Stevan Jovetić

-Stevan Jovetić (Стеван Јоветић, /sh/; born 2 November 1989) is a Montenegrin professional footballer who plays as a striker for Cypriot club Omonia and captains the Montenegro national team.
-He is regarded as one of the greatest Montenegrin footballers of all time.
+Stevan Jovetić (Стеван Јоветић, /sh/; born 2 November 1989) is a Montenegrin professional footballer who plays as a striker for Cypriot First Division club AEL Limassol and captains the Montenegro national team.

 Jovetić's primary position is a second striker, although he can also operate as an attacking midfielder or a winger.
 He is known for his dribbling, technical ability, and creativity, and his playing style has led to comparisons with Roberto Baggio.

-Jovetić began his career with FK Partizan, winning the double of Serbian Superliga and Serbian Cup in 2008, then joined ACF Fiorentina for an approximate €10.8 million.
+Jovetić began his career with FK Partizan, winning the double of Serbian Superliga, and Serbian Cup in 2008, then joined ACF Fiorentina for an approximate €10.8 million.
 In five seasons at the Italian club, he scored 40 times in 134 matches, prompting an approximate €26.7 million transfer to Manchester City.
 In his first season in England, he won the League Cup and the Premier League.
 He subsequently returned to Italy to play for Inter Milan in 2015, and also had a loan spell in Spain with Sevilla in 2017, before joining Ligue 1 club Monaco later that year.

 Jovetić is a Montenegro international, having previously represented his team at under-21 level.
 He made his senior international debut in 2007, in Montenegro's first international football match as an independent country.
 With 37 goals, he is Montenegro's all-time top goalscorer.

 Jovetić is recognized as the second footballer to score at least a single goal in all of the "Big Five" leagues.
-He is one of the four professional football players (alongside Florin Răducioiu, Christian Poulsen and Justin Kluivert) to have played in all of the top five European leagues.
+He is one of the four professional football players (alongside Florin Răducioiu, Christian Poulsen, and Justin Kluivert) to have played in all of the top five European leagues.
 Jovetić is also known for his fair play, having never received a straight red card.